 The fastfat.sys file is a system driver that allows your computer to read and write to FAT-formatted devices, such as USB sticks, digital cameras, and external drives.

 So, is the fastfat.sys safe?
 Absolutely!
 Not only is it safe, but your PC also needs it to work correctly.
-If you delete this file from your computer, the FAT FILE SYSTEM BSOD error will occur.
+If you delete this file from your computer, the FAT File System BSOD error will occur.

 What Is Causing the FAT FILE SYSTEM Error (Fastfat.sys)?

-Several factors can cause your computer to produce the FAT FILE SYSTEM error.
+Several factors can cause your computer to produce the FAT File System error.
 This means that there is no universal solution to apply when looking to resolve this problem.

 However, by knowing what can make this error message appear on your PC, you better understand what needs to be done.

-The FAT_FILE_SYSTEM Windows 10 bug check has a value of 0x00000023.
-This indicates that the problem is with the FAT file system.
+The FAT File System Windows 10 bug check has a value of 0x00000023.
+This indicates that the problem is with the FAT File System.
 Here are some of the established causes of the fastfat.sys file error on Windows 10:

 1. An outdated OS